seshbot/glpp/README.md

 Getting started with OpenGL
 =============

-My first attempt at creating an OpenGL starter project.
+My first attempt at creating an OpenGL starter project, the only dependency should be CMake.

 To compile you should be able to write: